ncredinburgh/JavaForSmallTeams/style/600_avoid_null.md

 As importantly if you know that within your codebase you always return Optional when something might not be present then you know at a glance that a method returning Person will always return a value and will never return null.

 Finally, the preferred way to use Optionals is not to call the get method or  to explicitly check if it contains a value.
-Instead the values that are contained (or not contained) in an Optional can besafely  mapped, consumed and filtered by various method on the class.
+Instead the values that are contained (or not contained) in an Optional can be safely  mapped, consumed and filtered by various method on the class.

 In the simplest case a possibly empty Optional can be accessed by calling the `orElse` method which takes a default value to use if the Optional is empty.